Hardziyevich/specific-group/README.md

 ## [Design Patterns](design-patterns/README.md "The design patterns chapter")

-In the tutorial the following design patterns will be described:
+In this module the following design patterns will be described:

 * Creational Patterns:
 [Abstract Factory](design-patterns/doc/abstract-factory.md "The abstract factory chapter"),